We show you how to access the new Android 12 Privacy Dashboard right here

 Why this is useful

 The Privacy Dashboard is a single place where you can see how often applications did things you might not want "just any old app" to be able to do.
-Certain permissions, like location or microphone access — are critical because they can be used in real-time to spy on where you are or what you are doing.
+Certain permissions, like location or microphone access — are critical because they can be used in real-time to spy on where you are or what you're doing.

 With the Privacy Dashboard, you can see that applications accessed your location (for example).
-You can see how many apps accessed your location.
+You can see how many apps accessed your area.
 And with a single tap, you can see a list of exactly which apps accessed your location and when they did it.
 One more tap teleports you right to the place where you can revoke that permission for that app, so it never happens again.

-Android has never had a tool like this before.
-Apple has long shown you a list of permissions and applications, but even iOS doesn't have a single spot that's this easy to use whenever you want to do a bit of a self-audit to check on what the apps installed on your phone might be up to.
+Android hasn't had a tool like this before.
+Apple has long shown you a list of permissions and applications, but even iOS doesn't have a single spot that's this easy to use whenever you want to do a self-audit to check what your phone's apps are up to on the back end.

 The Privacy Dashboard isn't perfect, but it's already an awesome tool that you'll want to take a look at as soon as your phone gets Android 12.

 The biggest reason to buy a Pixel phone may be the amazing camera, but another is that you have first dibs on new versions of Android.
 Android 12 is no different, and you'll find that the beta version of Android 12 is almost good enough to get shipped out the door to everyone, and the few bugs that remain are the kind most people can live with — if you're using the Pixel 5.
-Other older Pixel phones can take part in the Android 12 beta, but the Pixel 5 really does offer the best experience.
+Of course, other older Pixel phones can take part in the Android 12 beta, but the Pixel 5 really does offer the best experience.

 We may earn a commission for purchases using our links.
 Learn more.